MidnattLantern/HiDoc-API/README.md

 - When the user clicks Watch Project, that project will be listed inside their watch view, allowing the user to easily find projects they think are interesting to stay updated for.
 - There is a counter that shows how many users are watching the project.
 - Watching is a yes or no state.
 The serializer.py import `IntegrityError`, that's being used to prevent 'double-watching'.
+- The watch project app is used in the front-end to enable a user to store projects they want to save.

 Watch artist (unused):
 ---